 Journey to Excellence has a separate scoring for service hours which can receive a separate gold-level recognition.

-Make sure your unit secretary or registrar is reporting service hours to both National on my.scouting.org and the same data to the local website at https://docs.google.com/forms/d/1v7vmkVA0iDiQKTG4u-m8tG8lsHaGKwMrQbd93olBHig/viewform?edit_requested=true which is linked on the front page of http://www.crossroadsbsa.org.
+Make sure your unit secretary or registrar is reporting the same service hours to both National BSA on my.scouting.org as well as to the Crossroads BSA website (service hours form found here).

-For Cub Scout Packs, we will be looking at zer0-hour reports as needing updating.
+For Cub Scout Packs, we will be looking at zero-hour reports as needing updating.

 Remember, we are part of a world-wide effort to demonstrate the value of scouting to our communities.
 Your reports help that marketing effort.